 The One Thirds Two Thirds Rule is an important rule for military leaders to follow when it comes to mission planning.
 The 1/3 – 2/3 rule states that a military leader should not spend more than 1/3 of the time allocated to accomplish a mission with the planning phase.

-Heck, I’ve also been guilty of violating this rule myself, from time to time, during my military career.
+Heck, I’ve also been guilty of violating this rule myself, from time to time during my military career.
 As a Company Commander, sometimes I didn’t give my subordinates enough time to plan and get ready for missions.
-I either had a lot on my plate and didn’t manage my own time effectively (for mission planning purposes), or I received the mission from higher headquarters at the last minute possible.
+I either had a lot on my plate and didn’t manage my own time effectively (for mission planning purposes), or I received the mission from higher headquarters at the last minute.

 The moral of the story is that you need to follow the one thirds two thirds rule whenever possible.
 If you are in charge of others, you need to be an information sharer, not an information hoarder.
-Whenever you find out about a mission, send out a Warning Order immediately to the people who will be assigned the mission.
+Whenever you find out about a mission, send out a Warning Order immediately to the people who will be assigned to the mission.
 Share the information that you do know.
 Start your military planning immediately and finalize your game plan as quickly as possible so your subordinates will have time to do their own mission planning.

 Even if your plan isn’t perfect, that’s okay.
 It’s better to have an 80% solution ahead of time than it is to have a perfect solution too late.
 Do the best you can.
 Develop the best plan you can with all of the information that you do have, and push the orders out to your subordinates as quickly as possible.
 As you get additional information you can push out FRAGOs and updates as needed.

 In summary, the One Thirds Two Thirds Rule is a military rule for mission planning.
 Military leaders should never take more than 1/3 of the allocated time allowed to plan for a mission.
 That way their subordinates have 2/3 of the available time to do their mission planning and accomplish the mission.
 I hope that helps.